Western States Dwarf Car Association

 With the nostalgic look of early stock cars, Dwarf Cars are 5/8 scaled copies of 1928 to 1948 vintage American coupes, sedans and trucks.
 They are powered by a motorcycle engine.
 The bodies are scaled down versions of full size cars.

-UPDATED January 2014If it doesnt say it in this rule book, you can't do it!
+UPDATED February 10, 2015If it doesnt say it in this rule book, you can't do it!

 The following are "COMMON SENSE" type rules.
 Our objective is to minimize rule changes.
 Do not attempt to build a Dwarf Car without first contacting WSDCA for rule clarification.
 No exotic equipment, (meaning unusual or out of the ordinary).
 If a car is built that does not meet the Dwarf Car specifications, it will not be a Dwarf Car.
 Interpretations of or amendment to these rules may be made at anytime.
 The rules and/or regulations set forth herein are designed to provide for the orderly conduct of racing events and to establish minimum acceptable requirements for such events.